 Steps to Accept your Federal Loans

 You must reapply for financial aid each academic year by completing the FAFSA.
-When you apply for financial aid each year, you will be offered loans as part of your financial aid award if you are eligible.
-A loan is money you borrow and must pay back with interest.
+A loan is money you borrow and must pay back.

 After you have completed your FAFSA and submitted all required follow-up documentation, you will be notified at your myPittcc email account that your award is ready to be reviewed.
 In order to receive the loan portion of your award you must accept them by completing the following steps:

 Step 1: Complete Online Entrance Counseling – New Borrowers

 Click on the link above or go to www.studentloans.gov to log in to the site using your FAFSA information to complete the Online Entrance Counseling: